Bodaki Will Be Known As Greater Noida Railway Station; All You Need To Know About Multimodal Transport Hub

 New Delhi: Boraki railway station, which comes after Dadri on the Delhi-Kanpur rail route, will soon be known as Greater Noida Railway station from where trains for Eastern UP, Bihar and West Bengal will meet.
-The government is planning to revamp Boraki junction and create multi modal transport hub around over an area of 400 acres.Also Read - Bigg Boss 15: Pratik, Karan, Tejasswi, Shamita and Nishant Get Mega Power After Being Named In Top 5
+The government is planning to revamp Boraki junction and create multi modal transport hub around over an area of 400 acres.Also Read - Tadap: Here's How Ahan Shetty Pulled Off Dangerous Stunts Despite Multiple Injuries and Extreme Cold

 Besides the railway station, a metro station and an interstate bus terminal has also been planned in Boraki.
 Apart from this, skywalks, walkways, parking facilities, restaurants will also be constructed here.
 Along with this, necessary infrastructure will be prepared to promote industrial and commercial growth.